Vrushabh48/FocusFlux/README.md

-# task-management-system
+# FocusFlux
-This repo contains the Task Management Systems.
+This repo contains the FocusFlux which is a tool to manage the Productivity in doing the tasks.